On the maximal offspring in a subcritical branching process: Introduction and main results

 Recalling that $d_1, \ldots, d_{|\mT_n^\Omega|}$ denotes the outdegree list corresponding to $\mT_n^\Omega$, we may write

 Letting $(\xi)_{i \ge 1}$ denote independent copies of $\xi$, it follows by McDiarmid's inequality that for all $x>0$ and $\ell \ge |T|$

 Here we have used that $\Ex{F(\xi_1, \ldots, \xi_\ell)} = \ell \Pr{\mT=T}$, since $F$ cyclically extends the input list.
 The number $L_\Omega(\mT)$ of vertices of the unconditioned $\xi$-Galton--Watson tree $\mT$ with outdegree in $\Omega$ is known to equal the total of number of vertices in a Galton--Watson tree with a different offspring distribution~\cite{MR3335013} (that is critical/subcritical heavy-tailed/light-tailed if and only if $\xi$ is).
-See Section~\ref{sec:cond} for details.
+See Sections~\ref{sec:cond} and~\ref{sec:0not}.
 Hence it follows by a general result of Janson~\cite{MR2908619} that

 We may write

 As plane trees correspond to cyclic shifts of balls-in-boxes configurations (see Equation~\eqref{eq:teq}), the Chernoff bounds and Equation~\eqref{eq:partition} imply that this bound simplifies to $\exp(-\Theta(n))$.
 Using Equations~\eqref{eq:nt} this implies